madhuripawle18/KBS-Project/README.md

 - Evaluated the model.

 **Hanumasri Bollepalli:**
-- Worked on Data Pre-processing
+- Worked on Data Pre-processing and creating the Dashboard
 - Researched all the qwicklabs and reference papers to get an overview of working with BigQuery.
 - Worked on the documentation.
 - Worked on the presentation.